 A Modular Approach

-designed to contain specific elements of an appraisal on each page.
-Therefore, elements
+contain specific elements of an appraisal on each page.
+Therefore, elements that do not

-pages.
 This too allows the appraiser to include or exclude as the assignment warrants.
+Appraisers

 - The report has more room for narrative comments throughout.